Microsoft/azure-docs.cs-cz/articles/cognitive-services/Bing-Video-Search/quickstarts/sdk-csharp-quickstart.md

 ## <a name="create-and-initialize-a-project"></a>Vytvoření a inicializace projektu

-1. Vytvořte nový C# konzole řešení v sadě Visual Studio.
-Pak přidejte následující kód do souboru hlavní kód.
+1. Create a new C# console solution in Visual Studio.
+Then add the following into the main code file.

     ```csharp
     using System;